gilt/ubar/README.md

 // app.js
 define(function(require) {
+  var Ubar = require('ubar');

-  var ubar = require('ubar');
+  var ubar = Ubar.init();

-  ubar.init();
+  ubar.render();
 });
 ````
 **Using browserify:**
 If you are using browserify, there is no need to copy the js to your project
 directory.
-Instead just require ubar.
-If you are planning on using the ubar template and css, then you may still want to copy the ubar templates and less files to your project directory.
+Instead just require UBAR.
+If you are planning on using the ubar template and css, then you may still want to copy the UBAR templates and less files to your project directory.
 For the [sample ubar page](http://gilt.github.com/ubar), we've chosen to accomplish this using gulp.
 ````
+var Ubar = require('ubar');

-var ubar = require('ubar');
+var ubar = Ubar.init();

-ubar.init();
+ubar.render();
 ````
 **On the window:**
-If you muuuuuust set ubar to the window (its strongly suggest you don't), ubar will work there too.
+If you muuuuuust set UBAR to the window (its strongly suggest you don't), UBAR will work there too.
 Copy /dist/ubar.browserified.full.js or dist/ubar.browserified.min.js to your project folder.
-Add a script tag to your html page for ubar and ubar will then be avalible on the window.
+Add a script tag to your html page for UBAR and UBAR will then be avalible on the window.
 ````
-window.ubar.init();
+var ubarInstance = window.ubar.init();

+ubarInstance.render();
 ````

-Customizing ubar
+Customizing UBAR
 ----------------
-Ubar allows you to customize every config value.
+UBAR allows you to customize every config value.
 To see a full list of config values look in [js/ubar/config.js](https://github.com/gilt/ubar/blob/master/js/ubar/config.js).
-Below is an example of a customized ubar:
+Below is an example of a customized UBAR:
 ````
-ubar.init({
+Ubar.init({
   ios_app_store_url     : 'https://itunes.apple.com/us/app/appname/id331804452?mt=8',
   ios_app_deep_link     : 'gilt://',
   android_app_store_url : 'https://play.google.com/store/apps/details?id=com.gilt.android&hl=en',